 - Condensation: gas → liquid

-💡 Changing from a liquid to a gas requires the most energy because the molecules must spread far apart.
+💡 Changing from a liquid to a gas requires the most energy because the particles must spread farther apart.

-Start with this free states of matter worksheet pack, designed to pair with the experiments below and support early elementary science lessons.
+Start with this free states of matter investigation pack, designed to pair with the experiments below and support early elementary science lessons.

 States of Matter Experiments for Kids